EPFL-Center-for-Imaging/yolo-workshop/docs/sections/all.md

 Once plugged in, you should also be able to start the microscope camera and capture images.

 - **Windows**: Open the `Camera` app from the start menu.
-In the *Settings*, you should be able to select the USB microscope as an input device instead of your webcam.
+By clicking on the camera icon at the top-right ("Switch camera"), you should be able to select the USB microscope as an input device instead of your webcam.
 - **Mac**: Open the `Photo Booth` app from the Applications folder.
 In the *Settings*, you should be able to select the USB microscope as an input device instead of your webcam.
 - **Linux**: Install and use [Cheese](https://en.wikipedia.org/wiki/Cheese_(software)) (for example).